MattBelanger321/Resume/README.md

 # Resume
-This repo serves as file hosting for my resume/n Dotted Underlines indicate a link.
+This repo serves as file hosting for my resume

+Dotted Underlines indicate a link.
 You must download the file for hyperlinks to become active